 The fabric should be waterproof.
-The best waterproof ground blind on the market is not bought; it’s optimized at home.
-Ground blind specifications typically say either ‘water-resistant’ or ‘waterproof’.
-If it only says water-resistant, I recommend taking your ground blind into the garden and spraying it all over with this fabric guard (magical potion) from 303 products.
+The best waterproof option on the market is not bought; it’s optimized at home.
+Specifications typically say either ‘water-resistant’ or ‘waterproof’.
+If it only says water-resistant, I recommend taking it into the garden and spraying it all over with this fabric guard (magical potion) from 303 products.

 It doesn’t repel oils or alcohol, not to mention it has a smell and tends to yellow over time.
 What you’re looking for is a product containing a fluoropolymer, because it bonds very well.
 The 303 fabric guard will stop even those little stitch holes from leaking through, and for a very long time.

-Even if your blind does say it’s waterproof, do this anyway.
-It won’t hurt and may repair it or maintain it to keep water out of your blind for the foreseeable future.
+Even if yours does say it uses waterproof materials, do this anyway.
+It won’t hurt and may repair it or maintain it to keep water out for the foreseeable future.